Elizabeth of Blois, Duchess of Apulia: Lineage and marriage negotiations

 Elizabeth was born around 1130.
 She was a daughter of Count Theobald IV of Blois, a niece of King Stephen of England and a great-granddaughter of William the Conqueror.
 According to Alberic of Trois-Fontaines, she was Theobald's third daughter.
-Her illustrious lineage made her a suitable match for a king's daughter.
-By 1140, she was betrothed to Duke Roger III of Apulia, eldest son and heir of King Roger II of Sicily.
+Her illustrious lineage made her a suitable match for a king's son.
+By 1140, she was betrothed to Duke Roger III of Apulia, eldest son and heir apparent of King Roger II of Sicily.
 During the negotiations for the marriage, Theobald received an "exquisite" Fatimid rock crystal ewer, which he later gave to Abbot Suger and is now the Ewer of Saint-Denis in the Louvre.